 While more and more women across the world are using modern methods of contraception, many women are still experiencing restrictions that limit their right to decide whether and when to get pregnant.
 These barriers can be material, such as finding enough money to pay for services or a lack of trained nurses in the area in which they live.
 But barriers can also consist of intangible obstacles, such as stigma from the community, or religious or cultural restrictions.
-The Mekong Women’s Empowerment Program (Empower) trains and support specialist health providers to reach clients in their own communities.
+The Mekong Women’s Empowerment Program (Empower) trained and supported specialist health providers to reach clients in their own communities.

-Empower provides business skills training, networking and support to allow these women to grow their businesses and increase their incomes, while at the same time supporting women in their local communities to access life changing sexual and reproductive health information and services.
+Empower provided business skills training, networking and support to allow these women to grow their businesses and increase their incomes, while at the same time supporting women in their local communities to access life changing sexual and reproductive health information and services.

 - Women have improved financial independence and greater power and agency to benefit from their economic activities.